AkmalAbbas5129/data_analyst_llm/README.md

 ## Environment Configurations
 To run the application, you'll need to set up environment variables and configuration files.
 Key configurations include:

-- Azure OpenAI API Credentials: Store in st.secrets for secure access.
+- Azure OpenAI API Credentials: Store in st.secrets or .env for secure access.
 - Database URI: The URI for the SQLite database (e.g., sqlite:///sales_dataset.db).

 ## Secrets or .env file sample